211225347/Smart-Academic-Library-Assistance-System-SALAS-/STATE_TRANSITION_DIAGRAMS.md

 - A Loan is created Active when a student borrows a book
 - The system automatically transitions the loan to DueSoon 3 days before the due date, triggering an email notification (FR-07)
 - The guard condition on the Overdue → Escalated transition enforces FR-03: borrowing is blocked when fines exceed R100
-- The Returned state transitions to Archived — an explicit UML terminal state — which records that the loan is complete and increments the available copy count
+- The Returned state transitions to Archived, an explicit UML terminal state, which records that the loan is complete and increments the available copy count

 **FR Mapping:**
 - FR-03: Controls the Active, Overdue, and Escalated states with fine-based guard conditions